2022: Magnificent Design

 Our exhibition, Generation, was curated to tell the story of a Kidderminster industry and community with photographs and objects from the Museum of Carpet archive.
 It explored connections and shared experiences between generations in Kidderminster who worked in the same carpet factories and lived in the town.
 It inspired intergenerational conversation and a sense of community and confidence in a time of seismic change.

 Our photographs were displayed alongside photos from the public.
 The images which were submitted to our Photography Open Call completed the story and continue the discussion of what Kidderminster means to us now.

 2019 Jan Bowman Woven Forms: Breaking the Boundaries

 Weaving artist Jan Bowman is renowned for breaking the boundaries of weaving by creating woven spatial divides, panels and sculptural pieces that challenge the conventional limits of the discipline by transforming traditional woven forms into contemporary installations.
-Examples of her work can be seen at the Collect Exhibition and the Saathchi Gallery this spring.
-Bringing this woven installation out of London and to the West Midlands will offer a new audience exposure to something that has only previously been on display in the south.
+This woven installation was brought out of London to the West Midlands, offering a new audience exposure to something that had only previously been on display in the south.

 The Sacramento Carpet

 Alongside the Jan Bowman exhibition, the Museum of Carpet presented a carpet woven for Sacramento Airport by artist Seyed Alavi in conjunction with Ullster Carpets.